Assessing Children with Special Needs in Emergency Response (ER) Investigations

 CSW Responsibilities

-1. Obtain a diagnosis and a treatment plan if possible.
+1. Obtain a diagnosis and a treatment plan if possible, from the parent/caregiver, doctor, and/or any professional that has this information.

-2. Identify the number and the nature of the special needs that must be met.
+2. Identify the nature of the child's special needs that must be met.

 3. Identify what resources are being used or should be used to meet the child’s special needs.